 Like marble, stick with the basics when it comes to cleaning granite countertops.
 They’re less likely to stain or get damaged from acidic cleaners but it’s best to use mild products and soft cloths.
 There are also specialty cleaners available but they aren’t necessary.

-Whatever style of laminate you have, whether it’s dated or constructed from modern technology, it’ll be pretty easy to clean.
+Whatever style of the laminate you have, whether it’s dated or constructed from modern technology, it’ll be pretty easy to clean.
 The durable material allows for spills to be cleaned up right away with any non-abrasive cleaners.
 Use a scrub brush for any textured laminate counters.

 As the most sterile countertop material of them all, stainless steel is easy to care for on a daily basis.
-While it shows fingerprints and smudges easily, they can be wiped away with dish soap and water, or a baking soda paste for dried on residue.
+While it shows fingerprints and smudges easily, they can be wiped away with dish soap and water, or a baking soda paste for dried-on residue.

 When it comes to tile countertops, making sure the grout is clean is one of the more important tasks, as food and bacteria can get stuck.
-The tiles themselves are easily cleaned with soap, but the grout may require baking soda, vinegar or even bleach in some cases to get them sparking once more.
+The tiles themselves are easily cleaned with soap, but the grout may require baking soda, vinegar or even bleach in some cases to get them sparkling once more.

 You don’t have to worry about sealing a quartz countertop, as the engineered material is non-porous, resistant to staining, etching, mildew and bacteria build-up.
 All this countertop requires is a simple wash of mild soap and water to remove the day’s mess.

-As soapstone is immune to the damaging effects of acids found in citrus fruits, coffee and red wine, it’s ideal for messy families that require quick clean ups.
+As soapstone is immune to the damaging effects of acids found in citrus fruits, coffee and red wine, it’s ideal for messy families that require quick clean-ups.
 It doesn’t need to be sealed and can be washed with soap and water.

 To prevent staining, damage caused by water or heat and bacteria growth, concrete counters need to be sealed regularly.
 To clean this industrial material, make sure to use non-acidic soap and a microfiber cloth.
-Avoid scrubbing pads, as it will wear away the sealant.
+Avoid scrubbing pads, as they will wear away the sealant.

 If you’re looking for the perfect countertops to match your dream kitchen, then look no further than Art’s Custom Countertops.
 Since 1985, we’ve offered quartz, granite, laminate and solid surface countertops for customers in the Kitchener and Waterloo area of Ontario.
 Our team is proud to provide you with high-quality, durable products we know you’ll love.
-Call us today with any inquiries, or go online at https://www.artscountertops.com/.
+Call us today with any granite countertop inquiries, or go online at https://www.artscountertops.com/.